zama-ai/concrete-ml/docs/built-in-models/neural-networks.md

 ### Advanced parameters

 - `module__n_hidden_neurons_multiplier`: The number of hidden neurons will be automatically set proportional to the dimensionality of the input (i.e. the value for `module__input_dim`).
-This parameter controls the proportionality factor, and is by default set to 4.
+This parameter controls the proportionality factor and is set to 4 by default.
 This value gives good accuracy while avoiding accumulator overflow.
 See the [pruning](../advanced-topics/pruning.md) and [quantization](../advanced-topics/quantization.md) sections for more info.

 ### Network input/output